No description

 Features

-• Multi-Database with ACL - Per-database Read/Write/Admin permissions
+• Multi-Database with ACL - Per-database Read/Write/Admin permissions per user

 • Persistent Storage - Data stored in redb (pure Rust embedded database)